CDCgov/prime-reportstream/prime-router/docs/proposals/0009-proposal-for-history-api.md

-# DRAFT History API Proposal
+# DRAFT History API Proposal -- ON HOLD FOR NOW.

 NOTE:   We have put this proposal on hold, while we explore options to provide data lineage, metadata, and similar user-facing information via a canned 3rd party query/viz tool, rather than via adding an API layer.
 ## Context and Motivation